estuary/flow/site/docs/guides/schema-evolution.md

           schema: inventory
 ```

-Then to change the collection key, you would update the YAML like so:
+To change the collection key, you would update the YAML like so.
+Note the capture `target`, collection name, and materialization `source`.

 ```yaml
 captures: